RageAgainstThePixel/com.rest.elevenlabs/README.md

 1. Create a new [ASP.NET Core minimal web API](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-6.0) project.
 2. Add the ElevenLabs-DotNet nuget package to your project.
     - Powershell install: `Install-Package ElevenLabs-DotNet-Proxy`
+    - Dotnet install: `dotnet add package ElevenLabs-DotNet-Proxy`
     - Manually editing .csproj: `<PackageReference Include="ElevenLabs-DotNet-Proxy" />`
-3. Create a new class that inherits from `AbstractAuthenticationFilter` and override the `ValidateAuthentication` method.
+3. Create a new class that inherits from `AbstractAuthenticationFilter` and override the `ValidateAuthenticationAsync` method.
 This will implement the `IAuthenticationFilter` that you will use to check user session token against your internal server.
 4. In `Program.cs`, create a new proxy web application by calling `ElevenLabsProxyStartup.CreateDefaultHost` method, passing your custom `AuthenticationFilter` as a type argument.
 5. Create `ElevenLabsAuthentication` and `ElevenLabsClientSettings` as you would normally with your API keys, org id, or Azure settings.